andrewdavidmackenzie/flow/flowstdlib/src/control/index_f.md

 ## index_f (//flowstdlib/control/index_f)
-A flow wrapper for the [index](index/index.md) function to simplify its use by supplying most frequently used initializers to some inputs.
+A flow that wraps the [index](index/index.md) function to simplify its use by supplying most frequently used initializers to some inputs.

 ### Include using